quocdat2806/kmonie/README.md

 # KMonie - Flutter App

-A Flutter application for personal finance management with modern UI and clean architecture.
+A Flutter application for personal finance management with modern UI and clean architecture custom

 ## 📋 Prerequisites